Boundedness questions for Calabi-Yau threefolds: Proof of Theorem 0.3 for cases (1) and (2)

-In the former subcase, the class $E$ is determined up to finitely many possibilities by Proposition 2.2, so we may assume it is given.
-Now choose an integral $D$ in the interior of $\Cone \Delta B$; then $D|_H$ is nef for a general very ample divisor $H$ by Lemma 4.2, and so by Theorem 4.1, there exists an $m>0$ depending on the known data such that $h^0 (X , \O_X(mD)) >1$.
-Writing $|mD| = |L| + aE$ with $L$ non-trivial movable, we deduce an bound for $a$ (from the knowledge of an explicit class $R$ as in Proposition 5.5 with $\Movb (X) \subset \Cone E R$).
-So there are only finitely many possibilities for the movable class $L = mD- aE$, and boundedness follows from Proposition 1.1 and Theorem 5.6.
+In the former subcase, the class $E$ is determined up to finitely many possibilities by Proposition 2.2, so we may assume it is known.
+We apply Proposition 5.5 yielding a divisor class $\Delta \in P^\circ$, unique up to positive multiples, for which $\Delta^2\cdot E =0$.
+Now choose an integral $D$ in the interior of $\Cone \Delta B$; having made the choice, we may also regard $D$ as part of the known data and note that $D^2\cdot E >0$, so that $D$ is the divisor we seek.